Ann Freeman: Life

 Women like Ann, her sister and Serena Lake made up 30% of the Bible Christians preachers, but despite this Ann and her sister attracted interest because they were women.
 Ann was confident and argued theological points with her movement's founder William O'Bryan when she met him at the group's first conference at Launceston in Cornwall, on 17 August 1819.
 She argued that Christians could find instantaneous redemption despite the prevailing view that this was gradually earned.
 Moreover, she argued that believers could be guided directly by God - which undermined the Church's hierarchy including O'Bryan.

 By 1823 she was in London speaking on the Strand.
 In 1824 she impressed the Brighton Herald press when she spoke to over a 1,000 people on a nearby hill.
 On 9 August 1824 in London she married Henry Freeman who she had known since 1820 in Devon.
 The marriage, and her differences with the church, seemed to lead to her breaking with the Bible Christians, but not with evangelism.
-That year and the following the two of them were in Ireland where they moved to the ideas of the Quaker church.
+That year and the following the two of them were in Ireland where they moved to the ideas of the Quakers.
 They addressed people of several denominations including Catholics and Protestants.
 They faced hostility, and despite this and her own tuberculosis, Ann would tour by herself or just with a female friend.

 Ann had to return to her parents’ house due to ill health in 1826 where she died on 7 March.
 She was buried a week later in Sutcombe.
 Her life is known because of her autobiography.
 Her letters, poems and journal were edited and published by her husband after she died.